thomasgolda/thomasgolda.github.io/_pages/about.md

 Research Topics
 ======
 Based on these general interests, I’m working in three main fields: [anomaly detection](#anomaly), [human pose estimation](#hpe) and [crowd analysis](#crowd).
+I try to develop and apply machine learning methods in order to tackle all those tasks.
 You can find more information about the fields below.
-I try to develop and apply machine learning methods in order to tackle all those tasks.

-**Tip**: _You are a student in Computer Science, Mathematics, Electrical Engineering, Physics or other related fields looking for a research topic for your thesis?
+**Tip**: You are a student in Computer Science, Mathematics, Electrical Engineering, Physics or other related fields looking for a research topic for your thesis?
 You are motivated to work on challenging and interesting tasks?
-Feel free to contact me._
+Feel free to contact me.
 {: .notice}

 <a name="anomaly"></a>Anomaly Detection